mathieucarbou/YaSolR/docs/manual.md

 ### Firmware Update

-Considering that YaSolR supports many features, this is a big application that is taking a lot of space on the ESP32.
+Considering that YaSolR supports many features, this is a big application that is taking a lot of space on the device.
 So YaSolR is using a SafeBoot image to allow updating the firmware through the Web OTA.

 To update the firmware through OTA, please follow these steps: